Frequently Asked Questions – The Vice-Chancellor's Colloquium

 How will the college (and project) groups be selected?

-Who is the 'core team'?
+Who is the Colloquium team?

 The concept for the Vice-Chancellor’s Colloquium was developed by Vice-Chancellor Irene Tracey and Pro-Vice-Chancellor (Education) Martin Williams and is being delivered by a core team at the Department for Continuing Education with support from stakeholders from across the University, colleges and Student Union.
-In the Department for Continuing Education, the project is being driven by Matthew Weait (Director), Tom Crawford (Public Engagement Lead for STEM and tomrocksmaths.com/), Bill Finnegan (researcher in climate education) and Alice Evatt (researcher in philosphy and climate).
+In the Department for Continuing Education, the project is being driven by Matthew Weait (Director), Tom Crawford (Public Engagement Lead for STEM and @tomrocksmaths), Bill Finnegan (researcher in climate education) and Alice Evatt (researcher in philosophy and climate).